mkoura/pytest-polarion-cfme/README.rst

 pytest-polarion-cfme
 ====================
-pytest-polarion-cfme is a pytest plugin for collecting test cases based on Polarion TestRun and for recording test results in Polarion.
+pytest-polarion-cfme is a pytest plugin for collecting test cases based on Polarion Test Run and for recording test results in Polarion.

-From set of tests specified on command line the plugin is able to select such tests that have no result (i.e. were not executed) in the specified Polarion TestRun (but are present there) and that are assigned to person with specified 'id'.
+From set of tests specified on command line the plugin is able to select such tests that have no result (i.e. were not executed) in the specified Polarion Test Run (but are present there) and that are assigned to person with specified 'id'.

 After executing test the plugin can record their results in Polarion.
-By default only passed tests are recorded.
+By default passed and blocked (tests with blocker or 'skipif') tests are recorded.

 It is tailored to work with test case ids used by CFME QE team.